Augustinas Klimavičius

-Augustinas Klimavicius (born 27 April 2001) is a Lithuanian footballer who plays as a forward for A Lyga club FC Hegelmann and the Lithuania national team.
+Augustinas Klimavicius (born 27 April 2001) is a Lithuanian footballer who plays as a forward for Serie D club Sestri Levante and the Lithuania national team.

 International career

 Klimavičius was called up to the senior national team for the first time for a pair of friendlies in March 2022.
 He went on to make his senior international debut on 25 March 2022 in the first match against San Marino.
 He scored his first goal for the team in the thirteenth minute, the opening goal of an eventual 2–1 victory.

 International goals

 Scores and results list Lithuania's goal tally first.